-Pecan pie has been a Thanksgiving tradition at our house for as long as I can remember, but several of my children don’t care for the consistency.
-These muffins deliver all the great taste without any of the goo.
+Pecan pie has been a Thanksgiving tradition at our house for as long as I can remember.
+But several of my children don’t care for the consistency.
+These muffins deliver the same great taste without all the goo.

 - 1 cup packed light brown sugar